 \subsubsection{First-order autoregressive}

-Finally, this function $\vg$ allows us to test for one more version of the autoregressive structure called 'first-order autoregressive'.
-Here, the elements are given through $(\vV)_{ij}=\upsilon\cdot\rho^{|i-j|}$, with $\upsilon,\rho>0$.
-This is a more general case since the diagonal elements must be equal but they are allowed to have values other than one.
-To check whether the covariance matrix has this structure, the function $\vh$ is inappropriate since $\vh$ primarily focuses on the different powers in the autoregressive structure but $\upsilon$ is to the power 1 in each component.
-Instead, the function $\vg$ works with the quotients of the diagonals, hence it can be used here.
-When we replace the $\vI_d$ in $\vC_{AR2}$ by $\vP_d$ we change the hypothesis in a way to test for the equality of all diagonal elements.
-So we get the appropriate hypothesis matrix $\vC_{FOAR}=\vC_T\oplus \vP_{d-1}$.
-Since the value $\upsilon$ is cancelled out in the quotient, under the null hypothesis of a first-order autoregressive structure, it holds $\vC_{FOAR}(\widehat \vv^\top, \vg(\widehat \vv)^\top)^\top=\vnull_{p+d-1}$.
+Finally, the function $\vg$ allows us to test for one more version of the autoregressive structure called 'first-order autoregressive'.
+Here, the elements are given through $(\vV)_{ij}=\tau\cdot\rho^{|i-j|}$, with $\tau,\rho>0$.
+This is a more general case since the diagonal elements must be equal, but they are allowed to have values other than one.
+When we replace the $\vI_d$ in $\vC_{AR}$ by $\vP_d$ we change the hypothesis in a way to test for the equality of all diagonal elements.
+So we get the appropriate hypothesis matrix $\vC_{FOAR}=\vC_T\oplus \vP_{d-2}$.
+Since the value $\tau$ is canceled out in the quotient, under the null hypothesis of a first-order autoregressive structure, it holds that $\vC_{FOAR}( \vv^\top, \vg(\vv)^\top)^\top=\vnull_{p+d-2}$.